wexi/amforth-shadow/doc/source/TG/Sources.rst

 application).

 The structure is basically always the same.
-First the file :file:`macros.asm` has to be included.
-After that some definitions need to done: The size of the Forth buffers, the CPU frequency, initial terminal settings etc. Then the device specific part needs to be included and as the last step the amforth core is included.
+First the file :file:`preamble.inc` has to be included.
+After that some definitions need to done: The size of the Forth buffers, the CPU frequency, initial terminal settings etc. As the last step the amforth core is included.

 For a comfortable development cycle the use of a build utility such as :command:`make` or :command:`ant`